 Impact Area Application 20/0882/OUT Application 20/0898/OUT Traffic & Transport 800 Dwellings In the new information the applicant recognises that the modelling for this application shows that, due to the increases in traffic from the development, there would be a major adverse impact to traffic delays at the junction of Green Street and Station Approach.
 The applicant contends that, if the junction were modified to create two lanes at the end of Green Street, this would reduce the impact on traffic delays so that they would reduce from that currently experienced.
 However, it is questionable whether this change to the end of Green Street could be achieved.
 It would require widening the road across the hedge separating Homefield Road (a private road) from Green Street, thereby merging the exit from Homefield Road into Green Street.
 Also, the hedge involved is protected in the Chorleywood Neighbourhood Plan as it marks the ancient boundary between Wessex and Mercia.
 If the change to the end of Green Street could be made, it is also questionable whether the predicted reductions in delays could be achieved as the modelling does not appear to take into account the narrowness of the road under the railway bridge.
 The pavement under the bridge is very narrow and is used by a very high number of pedestrians during morning peak hours, mainly children going to school.
 Any increase in traffic will increase the risk to these children and will cause them and their parents to fear for their safety.
-In addition to the major increase in delays at the junction of Green Street and Station Approach, the applicant's report recognises that there will be moderate increases in traffic delays at the junctions of Green Street increases in traffic delays at the junctions of Green Street and Station Approach, the applicant's report recognises that there will be moderate increases in traffic delays at the junctions of Green Street and Station Approach, the applicant's report recognises that there will be moderate increases in traffic delays at the junctions of Green Street and Station Approach.
-300 Dwellings The applicant's report recognises that there will be a moderate increase in traffic delays at the junction of Green Street/A404.
-Sabaaling Street/A404 and A404/M25 and a provided for a new school.
-However Schooling no details are provided of where this might be would be funded.
-The applicant has raised the prospect of land being provided for a new school.
-However, no details are provided of where this might be and how the building of the new school would be funded.
-Healthcare No material new information Community Facilities The applicant has linked this development to the provision of additional football and golf facilities on the west side of Green Street.
+In addition to the major increase in delays at the junction of Green Street and Station Approach, the applicant's report recognises that there will be moderate increases in traffic delays at the junctions of Green 300 Dwellings The applicant's report recognises that there will be a moderate increase in traffic delays at the junction of Green Street/A404.
+Schooling Street/A404 and A404/M25 The applicant has raised the prospect of land b no details are provided of where this might be would be funded.
+Healthcare No material new information Community The applicant has linked this development to t he provision of additional football and golf Facilities facilities on the west side of Green Street.
 It should be noted that these facilities are directly linked to specific organisations and therefore these facilities could be considered as not fully public facilities.
-Also, these are dependent on the approval of a separate planning application by Buckinghamshire Council and approval of this is not guaranteed.
-Affordable Housing No material new information Flooding No material new information Density of Housing No material new information Design of Development No material new information Impact Area Application 20/0882/OUT 800 Dwellings Application 20/0898/OUT 300 Dwellings ------------- --- -- Sewage Unrelated to the additional paperwork provi application documentation was lodged, the Whitelands Avenue and the bottom of Blacke Water have shown that this is related to a h network for Chorleywood so that, at times, demands.
-In their latest response to the app that the sewage network cannot support the that specified conditions are fulfilled before an ided by the applicant, since the original ere have been issues with flooding in tts Wood Drive.
-Investigations by Thames hydraulic pinch point in the main sewage the network cannot manage the existing plications, Thames Water have confirmed proposed new housing and have asked
+Also, these are dependent on the approval of a separate planning application by Buckinghamshire Council and approval of this is not Affected guaranteed.
+Affordable Housing No material new information Flooding No material new information Density of Housing No material new information Design of Development No material new information

+Impact Area Application 20/0882/OUT 800 Dwellings Application 20/0898/OUT 300 Dwellings Sewage Unrelated to the additional paperwork provi application documentation was lodged, the Whitelands Avenue and the bottom of Blacker Water have shown that this is related to a h network for Chorleywood so that, at times, demands.
+In their latest response to the app that the sewage network cannot support the that specified conditions are fulfilled before an ere have been issues with flooding in tts Wood Drive.
+Investigations by Thames hydraulic pinch point in the main sewage the network cannot manage the existing flications, Thames Water have confirmed proposed new housing and have asked